microsoft/finops-toolkit/docs-wiki/Roadmap.md

 <!-- markdownlint-disable MD041 -->

 The Microsoft FinOps toolkit is an open-source collection of tools and resources that help you learn, adopt, and implement FinOps capabilities in the Microsoft Cloud.
-This document outlines the key themes and directional initiatives identified by the [[Governing Board]] based on direct feedback and inputs from the [[Advisory Council]] on behalf of toolkit contributors and consumers.
+This document outlines the key themes and directional initiatives identified by the [[Governing board]] based on direct feedback and inputs from the [[Advisory council]] on behalf of toolkit contributors and consumers.
+As of May 2024, the FinOps toolkit will target publishing new releases at the end of every month, which includes updates to this roadmap and the [changelog](https://aka.ms/ftk/changes).

 📅 Roadmap term: **January - December 2024**